Wealth manager vs. financial advisor

 Do I need a wealth manager or financial advisor?

 If you’re trying to decide between a wealth manager and a financial advisor, you’ll want to consider a few things.
-One of the biggest factors determining the decision is your net worth.
+One of the biggest factors is your net worth.

 You’ll need to have a significant amount of money before a wealth manager will be interested in working with you, and having more money means that their specialized advice will be more valuable to you.
 You might need $500,000 in assets to get started with a wealth manager, but many have minimums that are much higher still.

-Wealth managers may also be a good fit when you have other complex issues having to do with wealth.
+Wealth managers may also be a good fit when you have other complex issues related to wealth.
 For example, estate planning can be a tricky situation that requires highly competent individuals to meet your goals, and tax strategies can be a good place for a wealth manager to add value, given the potential costs to you if you get it wrong.

 If you’re after general investment management, then many financial advisors offer that service and if you’re just getting started with investing, then the best robo-advisors are a great pick to begin growing your wealth with time-tested investment strategies at low cost.